bseltz-cohesity/scripts/powershell/replicateOldSnapshots/README.md

 Place both files in a folder together, then we can run the script.

-First, run the script WITHOUT the -replicate switch to see what would be replicated.
+First, run the script WITHOUT the -commit switch to see what would be replicated.

 ```powershell
 ./replicateOldSnapshots.ps1 -vip mycluster `